Efficient quantum-enhanced classical simulation for patches of quantum landscapes: Near-Clifford patches

 Moving onto the quantum resource requirements for non-classically simulable initial states, in Fig.~\ref{fig:error-bounds}b), we record the total error of the expectation value as a function of the number of measurements of $\rho$.
 We allocate the measurements according to the effective 1-norm allocation described before.
 The numerical results seem to indicate that the total error for $r\leq 0.5$ is dominated by shot noise even with $10^7$ measurements, as those uncertainties are orders of magnitudes larger than the classical approximation error for small $r$.
 This argument can be exemplified by the extreme case of $r=0$, where a single operator perfectly reconstructs the ``landscape''.
 Yet, the total error scales as $\sim \frac{1}{\sqrt{N_s}}$, where $N_s$ is the number of measurements.

-If Fig.~\ref{fig:error-bounds}c), we compare the effective 1-norm allocation to uniform allocation over all operators and to Pauli classical shadows.
+In Fig.~\ref{fig:error-bounds}c), we compare the effective 1-norm allocation to uniform allocation over all operators and to Pauli classical shadows.
 While uniform allocation understandably underperforms, Pauli classical shadows and the effective 1-norm allocation are on-par for this example.
 However, the setup considered here is among the best-case scenarios for Pauli classical shadows, with more global observables or patches around non-Identity unitaries deteriorating its relative performance.

+These results are complemented by the plots shown in Fig.~\ref{fig:heisenberg_PP} in Appendix~\ref{apx:heisenberg_PP}.
+There we showcase a Heisenberg model HVA circuit structure instead of the TFI HVA in Fig.~\ref{fig:error-bounds}.
+The number of generated Pauli strings is larger, which, broadly speaking, increases the surrogation and measurement errors at the same classical or quantum resources, respectively.
+Due to the increased structure and number of commuting, overlapping terms in the Heisenberg Hamiltonian, the 1-norm estimation strategy underperforms without additional grouping of simultaneously measurable terms.
 How to best pair commuting observables and allocate quantum computing resources for the simulation of quantum landscape patches remains an open problem for future work.

-\subsection{Large-scale small-angle Pauli propagation}
+\subsection{Large-scale small-angle Pauli Propagation}

 In this section, we numerically demonstrate small-angle Pauli propagation on a large-scale problem.
 When picking a system to showcase the algorithm, there is a fine balance to be struck between picking a complex problem that is beyond the realm of exact simulation methods and yet one where we can be confident in the results obtained.
 To address this tension we will draw motivation from Ref.~\cite{miessen2024benchmarking}, where the authors used analytically known scalings for benchmarking.
 While Ref.~\cite{miessen2024benchmarking} takes this approach to benchmark a quantum simulation on a quantum device, we here apply the same logic to benchmark our approximate classical simulation at scale.